estan/mkgraph/README.md

 Documentation
 -------------

-The program will the number of points followed by an "x y" pair for each generated point.
+The program will output the number of points followed by an "x y" pair for each generated point.

 ### General Usage
     Usage: mkgraph [ -h | -hn | -hu ] [ [ -n <spec> | -u <spec> ] ... ]